 South Korea’s capital is home to more than 49,000 coffee shops, and the average Korean is slurping more than 12 cups of coffee every week.
 While international and local coffee giants are busy racing each other to become the biggest chain in the competitive market, the specialty coffee industry is also flourishing.
 There is a diverse range of independent coffee shops across the country, offering quality coffee and minimalist interior designs to coffee lovers from around the world.
-While our team was in Seoul for a business meeting, they went on a cafe tour to appreciate the interior design of Korean coffee shops.
+While our team was in Seoul for a business meeting, they went on a tour of some of Seoul’s best coffee shops to appreciate the beautiful interior designs in Korean cafes.
 Here are their personal favourites:

 yyyyynnn is hidden in an alley near Gyeongbuk Palace, the main royal palace of Joseon Dynasty.
 Creative Studio Unravel combined natural elements, such as wood and stones, with concrete and metal to create an untouched, minimalist space for the coffee shop.
 In this era that prefers ‘more’, we were happy to discover a coffee shop in a new city that shares our belief in the power of ‘less’.